 7. Hotels and Meals

 This is another big expense that hopefully is included in the relocation package.
 This would be two sets of hotels, one before you leave the country you live in.
 And the other one being in your new country.
 Of course, unless you have someone that you will be living with.
+And another option would be to stay at a hostel.
+Even though you’re in a hotel, don’t forget to keep up with your skincare routine while travelling.

 Usually, 2 weeks before you leave and then 4 weeks after you land should suffice.
 It’s a long time of hotel life.
 Closely linked to this is meals.
 Sometimes it’s included and other times not.
 My first move, meals were included which was so much easier than having to worry about this.